 - Short-term de facto relationships usually not covered – De facto couples who’ve been together for less than three years usually aren’t covered by the Act at all.
 This means that the ordinary rules of property ownership will decide what each person is entitled to.
 But there are some exceptions to this.
 And for information about exactly what a “de facto relationship” is under the Property (Relationships) Act, see “What is a “de facto relationship” under the Property (Relationships) Act”.

 Making your own agreement

 In the first instance, it is up to the couple to decide how they will divide their relationship property.
 If they can agree on how they will divide the relationship property, then they can do this without having to follow the rules of the Property (Relationships) Act and without having to go to court.

-However, any agreement must be in writing and must meet various legal requirements, including that the parties each get independent legal advice (see “Contracting out of the Property (Relationships) Act” below in this section).
+However, any agreement must be in writing and must meet various legal requirements, including that the parties each get independent legal advice (see “Can a couple contact out of the Property (Relationships) Act?” below in this section).

 Principles of relationship property law

 The law relating to the division of relationship property is guided by these general principles:

 - men and women have equal status, and their equality should be maintained and enhanced